moonfly-app/docs/faq.md

 #### How can I make money on Moonfly?

-You can generate revenue by posting engaging content and receiving meaningful comments.
+You can generate revenue by posting engaging content and meaningful comments.
 More information can be found at [https://www.moonfly.app/p/1667730666349u133756\_1667750314105p344951.](https://www.moonfly.app/p/1667730666349u133756_1667750314105p344951.)

 #### What content can be monetized?

-Posts and comments that are engaging have a high chance of being monetized.
+Quality posts and comments are automatically monetized.
+If your post or comment is funny, interesting, captivating, and somewhat popular, it'll very likely generate revenue.

 Our algorithm uses multiple factors and indicators to determine the relevance of posts and comments.
-If your post or comment is funny, interesting, captivating, and somewhat popular, it'll very likely be monetized.

 #### How do I know if my post was monetized?